Installing SeaweedFS on Linux

 Download the SeaweedFS Binary

-Download the latest SeaweedFS binaries (64-bit Linux)
+Download the latest SeaweedFS binaries (64-bit Linux):

 cd /tmp